 - have a plan to be self-sustaining and financially viable post Council funding.

-Applications will be assessed based on the following assessment criteria;
+Applications will be assessed by our external review panel based on the following assessment criteria.

 - Measurable change; the initiative has tangible outcomes that can be measured and produce learnings that can contribute to a broader movement of change.